pyexcel/pyexcel/doc/source/index.rst

 Introduction
 -------------

-**pyexcel** is a wrapper library to read, manipulate and write data in different excel formats: csv, ods, xls, xlsx and xlsm.
+**pyexcel** is a wrapper library to read, manipulate and write data in different excel formats.
 This library makes information processing involving excel files an enjoyable task.
 The data in excel files can be turned into array or dict with least code, vice versa.
 And ready-made custom filters and formatters can be applied.
-However, this library is not made for data visualisations.
-Hence it does not support fonts, colors and charts.
+However, this library is not made to support fonts, colors and charts.

 It was created due to the lack of uniform programming interface to access data in different excel formats.
 A developer needs to use different methods of different libraries to read the same data in different excel formats, hence the resulting code is cluttered and unmaintainable.